-Hawaii is a tropical paradise filled with sandy’s pristine beaches.
-But Hawaii also has a vibrant culture filled with many legends and traditions and Hawaiian art.
+Hawaii is a tropical paradise filled with sandy, pristine beaches.
+But Hawaii also has a vibrant culture filled with many legends, traditions, and Hawaiian art.

 Hawaiian native art is an art movement that reflects Hawaii’s culture, people, legends, and traditions.
 The Hawaiian native artists all captured the richness of the native Hawaiian life, landscape, culture, and traditions of the Hawaiian islands.
 Many of these important Hawaiian artists were not born in Hawaii.
 Still, they became so fascinated with Hawaii that they spent most of their artistic lives painting Hawaiian subject matter.

 - Our Top 8 Hawaiian Native Artists To Discover

 - Satoru Abe – Hawaiian Sculpture And Artist

 - Cornelia Macintyre Foley – Painter Of Hawaiian Women